pose/automac/README.md

 }
 ```

-Which will show:
+It will produce the following new note:

 ![](./docs/new-note-64.png)

-Open a new Safari tab:
+Or by executing this operation on Safari:

 ```sh
 # Open new Safari tab pointing to example.com